bretuobay/demoCaloriesTracker/README.md

 ## Installation
 ```
    git clone https://github.com/bretuobay/demoCaloriesTracker.git

 ```

 Create mysql database : demoapp and import the sql file in sql folder and import it.

 ```
 login with user/Email : demo

 password : pass
 ```

 ## Motivation

-This is a demo app for an interview.
-Uses basic OOP - MVC pattern, Specification not so clear.
-For studies purpose only.
+Originally written for and interview, the core has been rewritten to use modern PHP namespaces and OOP patterns to make it reusable.

 ## Contributors